howerj/dbcc/readme.md

 received messages; the time stamp of the received message, and the status (error CRC/timeout, message okay, or message never set).
 This information could be included in the generated C code.
+* Generate a manual page from this 'readme.md' file using pandoc.
 * The code generator makes code for packing/encoding and unpacking/decoding, this could be done in one step to simplify the code and data structures, it means decoded/encoded values do not need to recalculated.